 Among the post-impressionist greats, Toulouse-Lautrec is right up there with names like Paul Cézanne, Vincent van Gogh, Paul Gauguin and Georges Seurat.

-He was known for having been quite short due to a medical condition as a child when he broke both his legs.
+However, his parents were first cousins and this inbreeding caused many medical issues.
+He was known for being quite short due to a medical condition that is sometimes called Toulouse-Lautrec Syndrome, when as a child he broke both his legs.

 11. Vincent van Gogh (1853 – 1890)